Should You Trust Davison Inventions with Your Big Idea?

 Quick Summary of Davison Inventions

-Pros: Davison does now disclose the fact that you may invest thousands of dollars in your invention idea and still end up with an unmarketable product.
+The Good: Davison does now disclose the fact that you may invest thousands of dollars in your invention idea and still end up with an unmarketable product.
 There are some invention success stories noted on Davison's website.

-Cons: There are hundreds of complaints filed against this company, and back in 2006 the FTC filed a lawsuit against Davison alleging that it was part of an invention scam.
+The Bad: There are hundreds of complaints filed against this company, and back in 2006 the FTC filed a lawsuit against Davison alleging that it was part of an invention scam.
 You may spend thousands of dollars with this company and still end up with nothing to market and sell.

-Our Recommendation: There are other and cheaper methods for bringing your invention to the public, although they do require some work.
+The Bottom Line: There are other and cheaper methods for bringing your invention to the public, although they do require some work.
 For example, you could crowdsource your invention idea.
 You could also build your invention prototype at a hackerspace.